gravitational/teleport/examples/go-client/README.md

 This program demonstrates how to...

-1. Authenticate against the Auth API using the three different methods.
+1. Create a user and role, which the API client will act as.
-2. Make API calls to issue CRUD requests for cluster join tokens, roles, and labels.
+2. Authenticate against the API server using the four different methods.
-3. Receive, allow, and deny access requests.
+3. Create a new client and make API calls.

 ### API Authentication